lzan98/lunchGoWhere/README.md

 - Refer to [PostgreSQL Installation Docs](https://www.postgresql.org/docs/current/tutorial-install.html) and [Node.js Dev Guide](https://nodejs.dev/en/learn/how-to-install-nodejs/)

 ### Configure PostgreSQL database
+Create a database `lunchgowhere` and run the commands in `backend/database.sql`.

-Edit the `backend/database.js` file according to your configurations.
+Next, edit the `backend/database.js` file according to your configurations.
 Specifically, the following field should be updated:

 ```
 const pool = new Pool({